-The cost of the Renewable Fuels Standard legislation has become a material economic factor for refineries in the U.S. The Chicago 3:2:1 crack spread is a gross margin based on the prices of unblended fuels.
+The Chicago 3:2:1 crack spread is a gross margin based on the prices of unblended fuels.
 The cost of purchasing Renewable Identification Numbers ("RINs") or physically blending biofuel into a final gasoline or diesel product has not been deducted from the Chicago 3:2:1 gross margin.
 The market value of gasoline or distillate that has been blended may be lower than the value of unblended petroleum products given the value a buyer of unblended petroleum can gain by generating RINs through blending.
 The Company sells both blended and unblended fuels with the goal of maximizing margins net of RINs purchases.

 The Company's realized refining margins are affected by the product configuration of its refineries, crude oil feedstock, product slates, transportation costs to benchmark hubs and the time lag between the purchase and delivery of crude oil.
-The product slates produced at the Lima, BP-Husky Toledo and Superior refineries contain between 12 to 40 percent of other products that are sold at discounted market prices compared to gasoline and distillate.
+The product slates produced at the Lima, BP-Husky Toledo and Superior refineries contain between 14 to 42 percent of other products that are sold at discounted market prices compared to gasoline and distillate.
 The Company's realized refining margins are accounted for on a first in first out ("FIFO") basis in accordance with International Financial Reporting Standards ("IFRS").